redstagfulfillment/redstagfulfillment.github.io/_posts/2015-06-18-import-formats.md

 Create custom import format
 </h2>

-Logstash uses input {...}, filter {...} and output {...} configuration. "input" and "output" configuration is already defined and only "filter" part of the configuration can be changed. "input" uses stdin and adds "line_number" to each line of the import file. "output" is different for each import type.
-Custom import format should get data after "input", make required modifications and prepare the data for the "output" format corresponding to the import type.
-Standard CSV and JSON configuration can be taken as a basis.
+Logstash uses input {...}, filter {...} and output {...} configuration. "input" and "output" configuration is already defined and only the "filter" part of the configuration can be specified by the user.

+The "input" uses stdin and adds "line_number" to each line of the import files.
+The "output" is different for each import type.
+A custom import format should get data after "input", make required modifications and prepare the data for the "output" format corresponding to the import type.

 #### input